 YEAR AUTUMN SPRING SUMMER 2 The implementation will be embedded across the curriculum through topics and subjects developed following the children's learning and interests from key texts.
-ART and AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMME R 1 SUMMER 2 DESIGN As an Artist be able to: Use three different grades of pencils in my drawing to achieve a desired effect, (Charcoal, pencil crayons and pastels.)
+ART and AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 DESIGN As an Artist be able to: Create a pencil self portrait using different grades of pencil to create tones of light and dark.
+Use three different grades of pencils in my drawing to achieve a desired effect, (Charcoal, pencil crayons and pastels.)
 Create different tones using light and dark.
 Show pattern and texture within the drawing.
 Use a viewfinder to focus on specific areas before drawing.
 Compare illustrators and say how other artists have used colour, shape and pattern.
 As an Artist be able to: Respond to the work of George Seurat.
 Create a piece of work in response to George Seurat's work.
 Consider the use of shape, colour and pattern in his work.
 Create different tones using light and dark.
 Show pattern and texture within the drawing.
 Use a viewfinder to focus on specific areas before drawing.
-As an Artist be able to: Show pattern and texture within the drawing Link colours to natural and manmade objects Create a piece of work in response to another artist's work.
+Use stitching and knotting techniques to create and evaluate a product.
+As an Artist be able to: Self-portrait showing pattern and texture within the drawing Link colours to natural and manmade objects Create a piece of work in response to another artist's work.
 Work within a group to create a large scale collage.
 (Caribbean Island) Use a selection of materials for different effects.
 Write notes on how they have changed their work.
 Record in sketch books.
 As an Artist be able to: Create a print using; pressing, rolling, rubbing and stamping.
 Create a print like a designer (look at tiles and fabric designs).
 Demonstrate ideas through photographs and sketches.
 Set out ideas and plan/annotate designs.
 Keep notes as to how they have changed their work.
-As an Artist be Create a large class/group c Work creativ a team.
-(PMW Use different and explain w have used the Repeat a patt their collage.
-Use stitching knotting tech create and ev product. e scale ollage. ely within /) t materials hy they em. rern within and uniques to As an Artist be able to: Use grades of pencils effectively to create tones of light and dark within a self-portrait.
-Evaluate and reflect on progress made in sketch book, throughout Year 2.
-Use a paint program and edit and improve an image they have created.
-Work creatively using their knowledge of colour, pattern to create a T-shirt design.
+As an Artist be able to: Use grades of pencils effectively to create tones of light and dark within a self-portrait.
+Create a large scale class/group collage.
+Work creatively within a team.
+(PMW) Use different materials and explain why they have used them.
+Repeat a pattern within their collage. their knowledge of colour, pattern to